-Regulation 17 HSCA (RA) Regulations 2014 Good governance

-Providers must assess, monitor and mitigate risks relating to the health, safety and welfare of service users and others who may be at risk which arise from the carrying on of the regulated activity.

-How this regulation was not being met:
+Regulated activity Regulation Diagnostic and screening procedures Regulation 17 HSCA (RA) Regulations 2014 Good governance Family planning services Providers must assess, monitor and mitigate risks Maternity and midwifery services relating to the health, safety and welfare of service users Surgical procedures and others who may be at risk which arise from the carrying on of the regulated activity.
+Treatment of disease, disorder or injury How this regulation was not being met: • The registered person had not carried out the appropriate checks through the Disclosure and Barring Service (DBS) or completed risk assessments in the absence of a DBS check for staff who acted as a chaperone. • The registered person had not sought feedback from services users and completed actions to demonstrate improvements to services.

+practice.

-- The registered person had not carried out the appropriate checks through the Disclosure and Barring Service (DBS) or completed risk assessments in the absence of a DBS check for staff who acted as a chaperone. - The registered person had not sought feedback from services users and completed actions to demonstrate improvements to services. - The registered person did not have up to date records to support that staff were up to date with the immunisations recommended working in general practice.
+• The registered person did not have up to date records to support that staff were up to date with the immunisations recommended for working in general